 Bat Houses from Single to Multi-Chamber Shelters

 Add a bat house to control insect populations naturally.
-In cypress, cedar or recycled plastic, bat houses entice and provide shelter for these beneficial, pollinating flying mammals.
+In cypress, cedar or recycled plastic, bat houses entice and provide roosting spots for these beneficial pollinating mammals.
+Find single chamber bat shelters to host a few visitors, or decorative and bigger bat houses for whole colonies of these flying friends!

 Beneficial Bats and Housing